adlnet/xAPI-Spec/xAPI.md

 Universally Unique Identifiers, or UUIDs, are 128-bit values that are globally unique.
 Unlike IRIs, there is no expectation of resolvability as UUIDs take on a completely different format.
 UUIDs MUST be in the standard string form.
-It is recommended variant 2 in [RFC 4122](http://tools.ietf.org/html/rfc4122) are used.
+It is recommended variant 2 in [RFC 4122](http://tools.ietf.org/html/rfc4122) is used.

 ### 4.5 ISO 8601 Timestamps